 13 cubic feet

 Personal papers, research and background materials, writings and other documents from an investigative reporter for the Kansas City Star and an author and poet.

 The papers include transcripts of a court case in which Massie, formerly of Sangamon County, Illinois, was convicted of larceny from a steamboat; letters of support for Massie; a clemency petition signed by the citizens of Sangamon County, including Abraham Lincoln; and the pardon, signed by Missouri Governor Lilburn W. Boggs.

 McCue, Paul M., Receipt, 1855, (C2041)

-Receipt for payment for land at office at Plattsburg, MO.
+The collection contains a receipt for payment for land at an office at Plattsburg, MO.